yalin-liu/S381F---Tutorial1---server-side-app-/express-weather/README.md

 ```
 3. Test your app by sending to it a HTTP `GET` request.
 Open http://localhost:8099 in your web browser.

-[Deploy your app to IBM Cloud](https://github.com/leungmanfai/ibmcloud#deploy-to-ibm-cloud) if the app is working correctly.
+[Deploy your app to Heroku](https://github.com/yalin-liu/cloudapp.git) if the app is working correctly.